Babbalicious/horiseon-marketing/README.md

 ## Installation

 Instructions on how to get started with your project.
-Include installation steps, prerequisites, or any initial setup required.

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To get started, open the index.html webpage, and review the options.

 ## Usage

-Explanation of how to use your project.
-Provide examples, code snippets, or screenshots if applicable.

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+To use the webpage, you can review each section.

 Screenshot:
 ![alt text](assets/images/digital-marketing-meeting.jpg)